Spectrum Coordination in Energy Efficient Cognitive Radio Networks: Network Energy Efficiency Analysis

-The system model adopted throughout the paper is based on the seminal paper \cite{goodman-pcomm-2000} that defines the energy efficiency framework.
-The energy efficiency can be concisely captured by an increasing, continuous and S-shaped "efficiency" function $f(\cdot)$, which measures the packet success rate, where $R_n$ is the transmission rate of user $n$ over carrier $k$.
-The following utility function allows one to measure the corresponding tradeoff between the transmission benefit (total throughput over the $K$ carriers) and cost (total power over the $K$ carriers): \beq u_n(\mathbf{p_1},\mathbf{p_{2}})=\frac{\displaystyle R_n \cdot \sum_{k=1}^K f(\gamma_{n}^k)}{\displaystyle\sum_{k=1}^K p_{n}^k} \eeq where $\mathbf{p_{n}}$ is the power allocation vector of user $n$ over all carriers, i.e., $\mathbf{p_{n}}=(p_n^1,\ldots,p_n^K)$.
-The utility function $u_n$, that has bits per joule as units, perfectly captures the tradeoff between throughput and battery life and is particularly suitable for applications where energy efficiency is crucial.
+Our system model is based on the seminal paper \cite{goodman-pcomm-2000} that defines the energy efficiency framework.
+In order to formulate the power control problem as a game, we first need to define a utility function suitable for data applications.
+Increasing the transmit power clearly favors the packet success rate and therefore the throughput.
+However, as the packet success rate tends to one, further increasing the power can lead to marginal gains in terms of throughput regarding the amount of extra power used.
+The following utility function allows one to measure the corresponding trade-off between the transmission benefit (total throughput over both carriers) and cost (total power over both carriers)\footnote{Notice that although this is not a restriction of the proposed analysis and for the sake of simplicity in the notations, we do not consider the circuit power needed to operate user $n$ in the definition of the consumed power in the denominator of Eq.~(\ref{eq:util-mc}).}: \beq u_n(\mb{p_1},\mb{p_2})=\frac{\displaystyle R_n \cdot ( f(\gamma_{n1})+f(\gamma_{n2}))}{p_{n1}+p_{n2}} \eeq where $R_n$ is the transmission rate of user $n$ and $f(\cdot)$ is an increasing, continuous and S-shaped \emph{efficiency function} which measures the packet success rate.
+A more detailed discussion of the efficiency function can be found in \cite{meshkati-spmag-2007}.
+The utility function $u_n$ that has units of bits per joule perfectly captures the trade-off between throughput and battery life and is particularly suitable for applications where energy efficiency is crucial such as sensors and mobiles terminals.